 The main difference between candles and some banned flammable materials, such as petrol or certain gases, is that they are not explosive.
 Basically, they have to be deliberately set on fire.

-Once you are through airport security and in the departure lounge you would be able to buy gel candles (assuming any stores there sell them) and take these on the flight with you.
+Once you are through airport security and in the departure lounge you would be able to buy gel or liquid candles (assuming any stores there sell them) and take these on the flight with you.

 Do candles count as liquids?